ProteGO-Safe/specs/DICTIONARY-EN.md

 ### End User

-A natural person bearing full legal capacity, who have installed the app, accepted its Terms and Conditions and its Privacy Policy and who is actively using ProteGO Safe
+A natural person bearing full legal capacity, who have installed the app, accepted its Terms and Conditions and its Privacy Policy and who is actively using ProteGO Safe.

 ### Infected User

-End user who is an Infected Person and has been verified in ProteGO Safe using the PIN Code provided to him by the Contact Center
+End user who is an Infected Person and has been verified in ProteGO Safe using the PIN Code provided to him by the Contact Center.

 ### Contact Center

-Entity informing about one's COVID-19 test result via phone call, supplying App Users with PIN Codes and providing one's with up-to-date information about COVID-19
+Entity informing about one's COVID-19 test result via phone call, supplying App Users with PIN Codes and providing one's with up-to-date information about COVID-19.

 ### PIN Code

 Randomly generated and expiring after 30 minutes alphanumeric password issued by the  Contact Center consultant to the User who is an Infected Person.
-PIN Code can be entered in the ProteGO App in order to anonymously confirm, that this device belongs to an Infected Person and to initiate the process of Threat Risk assessment and user notification as a part of Coronavirus Exposure
+PIN Code can be entered in the ProteGO App in order to anonymously confirm, that this device belongs to an Infected Person and to initiate the process of Threat Risk assessment and user notification as a part of Coronavirus Exposure.

 ### Diagnosis Key